Maurice K. Temerlin

-Research
+Work and research

 Suggestion Effects of Psychiatric Labels

 In the late 1960s and early 1970s, Temerlin published a series of articles examining the effect of diagnostic labels.
 Temerlin and his colleagues asked clinicians to evaluate and diagnose a man.
 Before making their diagnosis, they were told that an 'expert' had previously diagnosed the individual as 'psychotic'.
 The man was in fact a mentally healthy individual who was a confederate of the experimenters.
 Even though the man did not present with symptoms of psychosis, many clinicians agreed with the 'expert' diagnosis.